kuzudb/explorer/README.md

 The UI is a web application that is launched from a deployed Docker image.
 Ensure that you have Docker installed before proceeding.

+The commands below make the UI accessible on http://localhost:8000.

 ### Option 1: Existing database

 Access an existing Kùzu database by mounting its path to the `/database` directory as follows.